 - Practical application as opposed to definition based;

-- Relevant to your SMS program;
+- Relevant to your SMS and type of operations;

 - Features end of course assessments;

-- More active and less listening; and
+- More active and less listening;

-- Includes take home materials for reference.
+- Includes take-home materials for reference; and

-The single best way to monitor the effectiveness of SMS training is pre-course and end-of-course assessments.
+The single best way to monitor the effectiveness of SMS training is through pre-course and end-of-course assessments.
 This will allow you to assess the quality of a particular training course.

 Next would be to monitor: